 Also, don’t spend all that time making sure the difficult math is accurate only to sink the ship with an avoidable mistake.

 “Make sure to answer the virtual currency question on the front page [of Form-1040] correctly,” Chandrasekera said.
 “If you dealt with crypto during 2021, you will most likely have to say ‘yes’ to this question.”

 You Joined the Great Resignation and Are Rolling Over a 401(k)

 Finally, the labor-market drama of 2021 will leave a whole lot of question marks on a whole lot of retirement plans.

 401(k) rollovers are reported as distributions, even when they’re moved into an eligible retirement account, which is a nontaxable event.
-Even so, you must report the rollover to the IRS through Form 1099-R. It’s a fairly simple process unless you have a special circumstance.
-In those cases, the stakes are so high — your retirement — that it’s worth enlisting the help of a pro to make sure you report your rollover correctly.
+Your employer will provide you with a 1099-R that shows the distribution, but you’ll have to report it on your tax return — a fairly simple process unless you have a special circumstance.
+In those cases, the stakes — your retirement — are so high that it’s worth enlisting the help of a pro to make sure you report your rollover correctly and help you avoid paying unnecessary tax.
 For example, “[i]f you have started a side-hustle or a business, you may be able to reduce your current tax liability by starting or contributing to a retirement plan,” Spies said.
 “A tax professional can help you better understand the pros and cons of this as well as the potential tax savings.”

 More From GOBankingRates

 - Here's How Much Cash You Need Stashed If a National Emergency Happens